 Paragon's grantee screening service allows your private foundation, DAF, or grantmaking public charity to implement best practices in anti-terrorist financing screening, giving you peace of mind while reducing your cost and time spent complying with the provisions of the USA Patriot Act related to combating terrorist financing.

-The U.S. Office of Foreign Assets Control (OFAC) takes a risk-based approach to anti-terrorism compliance, and has published specific Voluntary Best Practices for US-Based Charities that grantmakers are encouraged to adopt.
+The U.S. Office of Foreign Assets Control (OFAC) takes a risk-based approach to compliance with counterterrorism regulations, and has published specific Voluntary Best Practices for US-Based Charities that grantmakers are encouraged to adopt.
 The U.S. Treasury Department has also published a Risk Matrix for the Charitable Sector to assist grantmakers.
 In response to these guidelines, Paragon offers two vetting packages to accommodate a grantmaker’s level of perceived risk.
 We recommend Silver Vetting as a minimum for any international disbursements.

 The San Francisco Foundation